strongbugman/ant_nest/README.rst

 ========

 * Useful http client out of box
-* Easy things(request, response and item) pipelines(in async or not)
+* Easy pipelines, in async or not
-* Easy Item extractor, define data detail(by xpath, jpath or regex) and extract from html, json or strings.
+* Easy item extractor, define data detail(by xpath, jpath or regex) and extract from html, json or strings.
-* Easy work flow
+* Easy async work flow, build in async task pool

 Install
 =======